Financial Planning When You're Juggling Debt

 1. Stash cash away for an emergency fund

 First, you must tuck away some funds into your rainy day fund.
 It might seem counterintuitive, especially when you'd instead like to buckle down and toss any "leftover" money toward crushing your debt.
 But if you don't have a bit of a cash cushion, guess what?
 It's easy to spiral into a deeper hole.
+Having an emergency fund set aside that you can easily access means if any unexpected expenses come up, you can pay for them without getting into more debt.

 A good rule of thumb is to have three to six months of basic living expenses—more if you're a freelancer.
 To start, create a savings account just for your emergency fund.
 Then, aim to stash away a month's living expenses and go from there.
 Once you have enough tucked away, you can get more aggressive in paying off your debt.